island-lang/island-lang.github.io/README.md

 In the case of a stream, the compiler may also choose to precompute one or more future elements ahead of time (that is, in parallel to the execution of the loop body), since doing so would have no impact on the program's behavior (aside from possible slight increase in memory use).

-## Delegates and structured side-effect concurrency
+## Delegates and structured effect concurrency

 `spawn` allows pure functions and streams to be easily parallelized.
 Since pure computations have no side-effects, there's no need for much careful considerations when applying it.
 The worst that can happen is that performance may be degraded due to excessive overhead, when managed inappropriately.

-When dealing with concurrency and parallelism involving side-effects, however, the situation becomes more subtle.
+When dealing with concurrency and parallelism involving effects, however, the situation becomes more subtle.
 If it was possible to freely "spawn" actions, that would open up several potential issues:

 * If an action could be freely spawned to execute in a separate thread, would its execution be let to "invisibly" continue forever? even long after execution has left the original caller's scope?
 * How would it be possible to conduct two-way communication with the spawned action?
 Perhaps by passing it a channel? but are free-form channels, which can be duplicated and moved everywhere, really a good fit for a safe and strict language like Island?